Giorgos Skrekis: International career

 Skrekis was five times international with Greece between 1966 and 1970.
 He made his debut on 16 October 1966 in a 2–1 home win for the Euro qualifiers against Finland.
 He played again on 11 October 1970 in an away match against Malta for the Euro qualifiers, which ended 1–1.
 This was followed by two friendly defeats against Spain away from home and Australia at home.
 His last appearance was on 16 December 1970 in a home match for the Euro qualifiers against Switzerland, which were defeated by 1–0.

 Skrekis also played 5 times for the Greece Military Team with which he won the World Military Cup for two consecutive years in 1968 and 1969.

 After football

-After finishing his football career, Skrekis was very successful in the travel business and is the owner of the GS TRAVEL S.A. travel agency, organizing through it many fan trips for matches of Greek teams abroad.
+After finishing his football career, Skrekis was successful in the travel business and is the owner of the GS TRAVEL S.A. travel agency, organizing through it many fan trips for matches of Greek clubs abroad.
 His friendship with Dimitrios Melissanidis, made him accept in joining him in the summer of 2013 in his Steering Committee of AEK, even though his tenure was brief.